Synergy of green living

 Solar power energy

 We first got into building a solar generator on our roof because of need; the grid kept dropping electricity for extended periods and voltage surges damaged computers and TVs.
-The synergy of green living meant reliable power for pumping our own rainwater during the extended droughts plaguing South Africa.
+The synergy of green living also meant reliable power for pumping our own rainwater during the droughts that plague South Africa.

 Now we are to all intents and purposes off the grid